AlexOrlek/ATCG/README.md

-output/		       | directory containing output files described below distancestats.tsv      | columns of distance statistics for each unique pairwise combination of genomes tree_[score].pdf       | tree generated using a specified distance score column from the distancestats.tsv file; plotted as a pdf tree_[score].rds       | as above, but stored as an [rds file](https://stat.ethz.ch/R-manual/R-devel/library/base/html/readRDS.html) which can be restored, and the tree replotted
+output/		       | directory containing output files described below distancestats.tsv      | columns of distance statistics for each unique pairwise combination of genomes tree_[score].pdf       | tree generated using a specified distance score column from the distancestats.tsv file; plotted as a pdf tree_[score].rds       | as above, but stored as an [rds file](https://stat.ethz.ch/R-manual/R-devel/library/base/html/readRDS.html) which can be read, and the tree replotted

 If bootstrapping is specified, the following additional files will also be generated in the output directory:<br>
 A file containing distance statistics for each bootstrap replicate (distancestats_bootstrapped.tsv)<br>
-A pdf showing the original tree with bootstrap confidence values (tree_[score]_bootstrapped.pdf) is produced instead of tree_[score].pdf<br>
+A pdf showing the original tree with bootstrap confidence values (tree\\_[score]\\_bootstrapped.pdf) is produced instead of tree_[score].pdf<br>
-A list of replicate trees, that were used to calculate confidence values for the original tree, is stored as an rds file (tree_[score]_bootstrapped.rds)
+A list of replicate trees, that were used to calculate confidence values for the original tree, is stored as an rds file (tree\\_[score]\\_bootstrapped.rds)

 # Background and methods

-A methods paper will be written shortly.
+A paper describing the methods will be written shortly.
 A brief outline is given below, and further information about the general approach can be found in a [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-60) by Meier-Kolthoff _et al_. describing the genome-genome distance calculator tool.

 1. BLAST is conducted on assembled nucleotide sequences.
 2. Overlapping alignments are trimmed.
 3. For trimmed alignments, distance metrics are calculated; different metrics reflect different distance concepts: [resemblance and containment](https://www.cs.princeton.edu/courses/archive/spring13/cos598C/broder97resemblance.pdf).
 Breakpoint distance can optionally be calculated.
-4. If all-vs-all BLAST was run, then a tree is generated using pairwise distance metrics.
+4. If all-vs-all BLAST was run, then a tree is generated using a specified pairwise distance metric; optionally, the tree can be annotated with bootstrap confidence values, which are calculated by resampling trimmed alignments.

 # License